AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/chapter-6.md

 ## Creating the JUnit test {#creating-the-junit-test}

-![unit test package explorer](assets/chapter-6/core-src-test-folder.png)

 Unit tests typically map 1-to-1 with Java classes.
 In this chapter, we'll write a JUnit test for the **BylineImpl.java**, which is the Sling Model backing the Byline component.

+![unit test package explorer](assets/chapter-6/core-src-test-folder.png)

+*Location where Unit tests are stored.*

 1. We can do this in Eclipse, by right-clicking on the Java class to test, and selecting the **New &gt; Other &gt; Java &gt; JUnit &gt; JUnit Test Case**.